bitcointranscripts/bitcointranscripts/bitcoinplusplus/let's-talk-about-dual-funding:-protocol-overview.md

 Everyone knows what the address is.
 What if we just all start sending money to the address?
 We'll have lots of UTXOs with money locked into it.
-This is a problem though,as the protocol only supports once you send money to the transactions.
+This is a problem though.
-Signature from node2 is needed to spend it.
+Once you send money to the transactions, you need the other node's signature to spend it, to get it out.
-If you send money to this Bitcoin address and don't already have the ability to spend it already and your peer disappears, five Bitcoin is lost.
+If you send money to this Bitcoin address and you don't have the ability to spend it and your peer disappears, you just lost five Bitcoin.
-You send five bitcoin to an address, and someone else, some rando node on the internet, gave you a pubkey that you locked up the money with, and you cannot get your money back without their signature.
+You send five bitcoin to an address, and someone else, some random node on the internet, gave you a pubkey that you locked up the money with, and you cannot get your money back without their signature.
-This is not good idea.
+Thit doesn't seem like a good idea.
+So we need a little more in the "open_channel" protocol.
-More needed in the protocol, and "open_channel", needed before we send money to this address.
+We need a little more information before we send money to this address.

-## Downsides to Putting Money in Channel

-The new protocol isn't going to fix thise.
+Some downsides to this:
-Downsides are that only one side can put money into a channle open.
+- Only one side can put money into a channel open.
-You rdon't want to send money to the open address, until you know you can spend it.
-You send money to an address, but you want to make sure you can spend from that address before you send money there.
+- You send money to an address, but you want to make sure you can spend from that address before you send money there.

-I've had some people that did that a few years ago for Lightning, and changed the protocol work to give them more ability to use any wallet.
-They wanted to open a Lightning channel, and they sent money to an address without getting the ability to spend it first.
-The other node went away and closed the channel, and it was lost forever.
+### Building a tx that sends money to the multisig address

-Node1, after receiving accept channel, is going to build the transaction.
-A transaction that sends money to that address, because now they can make that address.
+Node1, after receiving accept channel, is going to build the transaction that sends money to that address, because now they can make that address.
-Node1 builds a transaction that sends money to node2.
-Node1 sends the TXID and the funding out point, the V out, called funding out point "txid, vout (funding outpoint)" This tells node2 where to look for money on chain that will be found in channel open.
+They' are going to send over the wire the `txid` and the `vout`, called funding out point.
+This tells node2 where to look for money on-chain that will be found in channel open.
-Node2 is notified and node1 builds the transaction, and sends to node2 the information and a signature.
+One side builds the transaction, and then they send to node 2 the information about that.
+We also send a signature.

-We're sending an output number.
+We're sending the `txid`, and we're sending an output number (`vout`).
-These two pieces of information uniquely identify where you see your Bitcoin on chain.
+These two pieces of information uniquely identify where you will expect to see your Bitcoin on-chain.
-Not sent yet.
+Notice we haven't sent it yet.
 This is pre-planning for node1.
-We send a signature, lets node2 rescue their money if this transaction ends up on chain.
+We also send a signature, that lets node2 rescue their money if this transaction ends up on-chain.
-When I send the money to this address, you can use this signature from me, along with your own signature, to rescue the money.
+This is like, "When I send the money to this address, you can use this signature from me, along with your own signature, to rescue the money".
-Node2 can get their money back if something goes wrong with the funding output.
+This lets node2 to get their money back if something goes wrong with the funding output.
-If I send all my money to it and then disappear, node2 in theory could get their money out.
+If I send all my money to it and then disappear, node2, in theory, could get their money out.
-Node2 receives, and sends back another message include their signature so that node1 can then get their money out.
+Node2 gets it (the `funding_created` message), and sends back another message (the `funding_signed` message) that's going to include their signature so that node1 can then get their money out.
-Once node1 has a signature from node2, the transaction is sent.
+Once node1 has a signature from node2, they're going to go ahead and send the (funding) transaction.
-Permission is needed from peer to get your money out of that address before you send anything to that address.
+You're going to wait until you have the other party's permission to get your money out of that address before you send anything to that address.
-This is called the signature and called a commitment transaction.
+So you have a get out of jail card just in case the peer goes away.

-The next message is a funding sign message and inside of it, is a signature.
+The next message that they (node2) send back is a `funding_signed` message and inside of it is a signature.
-A message called funding sign.
+So that's it.
+That's the conversation.
-Transaction is sent and both sides wait for the funding, for the channel to open, and wait for the transaction that has the script that locks all the money up.
+Transaction is sent and both sides wait for the channel to open, which means we're waiting for the transaction that has the script that locks all the money up.
+But all the money is only node1's money.
-Waiting for the output that has node1's money to get mined into a block and confirmed to certain depth.
+So we are waiting for the output that has all of node1's money to get mined into a block and then get buried to certain depth, At that point, channel's open!

-## Channel Ready Lock Transaction and Broadcast to Blockchain

-When the channel opens, we send a message, called channel ready.
+When the channel opens, we both (nodes) send a message, called `channel_ready`.
-Both nodes send "channel_ready", when node1 sees transaction is mined,after certain number of negotiate blocks,  node1 will send a channel ready.
+When node1 sees it get mined to a certain depth (the transaction) it will send a `channel_ready`, and then node2 will send a `channel_ready`.

-To recap, two people want to talk to  have a conversation about opening a channel, they exchange pub keys, and exchange signatures.
+So, we have two people who want to have a conversation about opening a channel, they have to exchange some pubkeys, and then they have to exchange some signatures.
-Once they get their signatures, the person who built the transaction sends the transaction out to the blockchain, and as soon as it gets mined that channels considered open and existing.
+Once they get their signatures, one person who's built the transaction sends the transaction out to the blockchain, and as soon as it gets mined that channel is considered open and existing.

 ## Dealing with Liquidity